-43. Leaf-Hoppers.
+- 44. Leaf-hoppers.
 Leaf-hoppers are a pest in many orchards.
-The typically discolored fruit and leaves and curled edges of the leaves associated with leaf-hopper injury are readily apparent only with heavy infestations, which may also result in stunting of new growth.
+The typically discolored fruit and curled edges of the leaves associated with leaf-hopper injury are readily apparent only with heavy infestations, which may also result in stunting of new growth.
 The damage is caused by the feeding habits of these small insects, which are commonly seen rising in clouds from the trees when disturbed.
-Since these insects have sucking mouth parts the damage is caused by their feeding on the internal portions of the leaves.
+Since these insects have sucking mouth parts, the damage is caused by their feeding on the internal portions of the leaves.
 No arsenical spray affects them.
 They usually make their appearance during the month of May and the indications are usually such that the magnitude of the infestation can be judged by the first of June.
-If indications are such as to denote heavy infestation they can be controlled by thoroughly spraying with nicotine sulphate (1 pt. in 100 gals.) in Application 5.

-45. Fire-Blight.
-Special instructions for the control of fire-blight will be sent on request by the Botany Department.
+If indications are such as to denote heavy infestation they can be controlled by thoroughly spraying with nicotine sulphate (1 pt. in 100 gals.) in Application 5. - 45.
+Climbing Cutworms.
+Refer to special instructions in Section 79. - 46.
+Fire-Blight.
+Special instruction for the control of fire-blight will be sent on request.